Scylidose/TweetFeel/FeelinBot/README.md

 - Analyze the general sentiment behind every user's input.

-- Can generate a report that summarizes the user's feelings.
+- Generate a report that summarizes the user's feelings.

 - Hosted on Heroku 24h/24.